ryanmrestivo/windows-tools-portable/WSCC-Windows-System-Control-Center/Apps/NirSoft Utilities/GUIPropView_readme.txt

 * Get the number of visible Firefox windows (The value is returned in
   %errorlevel% variable)
   GUIPropView.exe /Action WindowCount Process:firefox.exe Visible:Yes
+* Send 'RegEdit.exe' keystrokes to the Explorer 'Run' dialog-box:
+  GUIPropView.exe /Action FocusKeyText "RegEdit.exe" Process:Explorer.exe
+  Class:#32770 Title:Run Child.ID:1001
+* Send Ctrl+A (Select All) and Ctrl+C (Copy to the clipboard) to the opened window of Notepad:
+  GUIPropView.exe /Action FocusKeyPress "Ctrl+A Ctrl+C"
+  Process:notepad.exe Visible:Yes